 There is a Position Paper Format which must be followed for most committees.
-Committees with specialized position papers (such as International Criminal Court, International Court of Justice, U.S. Cabinet) will be reflected on their specific committee page.
+Committees with specialized position papers (such as International Criminal Court, International Court of Justice, U.S. Cabinet, etc.) will be reflected on their specific committee page.
 Position papers are a maximum of two pages (sources section V may extend on to a third page).

 For Google Doc users, please ensure your documents are properly shared.
 Please see directions at the end of the Position Paper format document linked above..

 You will receive an automated reply e-mail indicating that we have received your message.
 You must turn in a position paper in order to be considered for an award.
 If you do not receive one, please make sure you are sending your e-mail to the correct address.
 Plagiarized papers will not be tolerated, and will result in a zero for your position paper, deduction in diplomacy points, and a referral to your advisor.